-Respect for and knowledge of other faiths is welcomed, and is delivered regularly through both assemblies and the RS and PHSE curriculum.
+Respect for and knowledge of other faiths is welcomed, and is delivered regularly through both assemblies, the RS curriculum and the Waconian Programme.

 At CHS these values have been central to our ethos since our early days, even if we haven’t always labelled them as being specifically “British”.
 Indeed, one could argue that these values are not unique to our own culture either as a school or as a country.
 It is clear that CHS srtudents are regularly exposed to the importance and significance of our shared British values and are expected to live by them and be guided by them both in School and beyond.